apptainer/singularity-userdocs/environment_and_metadata.rst

    points to ``/.singularity.d/env/90-environment.sh``.
-Whenever possible, avoid modifying or creating environment files manually to prevent potential issues building & running containers with future versions of Singularity.
-Beginning with Singularity 3.6, additional facilities such as ``--env`` and ``--env-file`` are available to allow manipulation of the container environment at runtime.
+Whenever possible, avoid modifying or creating environment files manually to prevent potential issues building & running containers with future versions of {Singularity}.
+Beginning with {Singularity} 3.6, additional facilities such as ``--env`` and ``--env-file`` are available to allow manipulation of the container environment at runtime.